Helped Standard Life settle a dispute over the management of £100 billion in assets

 Another win came for Swedish financial group SEB in a £50 million SCC arbitration arising from the purchase of a life assurance company.
 The firm won damages for SEB and is now advising on enforcement of the award in Greece.

-It is also working on a number of commercial disputes for clients based in Hong Kong.
+Other work has come acting in several commercial disputes for clients based in Hong Kong.
 These include acting for an investment firm in a HKIAC arbitration, an investment fund in an ICC arbitration relating to fraudulent misrepresentation claims and another entity in parallel LCIA arbitrations concerning Chinese tax issues.

 The firm is acting in several other arbitrations but prefers to keep details confidential.